 Thinking about Running a Silent Auction?

 We can help!
 Qgiv’s auction software makes running a silent-auction easy for your staff.
-Your donors will also appreciate our app-based auction tool that makes bidding (and buying fund-a-need items, paying for raffle tickets, and making event donations) easy and intuitive.
+Your donors will also appreciate that our auction tools make bidding (and buying fund-a-need items, paying for raffle tickets, and making event donations) easy and intuitive.
 If you’re interested in learning about how Qgiv’s auctions tool can make your next silent auction a success, let us know!
 Contact us here for more information or to schedule a personal demo of our tools.